 The Spanish Prime Minister, Adolfo Suarez, held his first news conference on Tuesday (28 June) since the country's general election.

-The Spanish Prime Minister, Adolfo Suarez, held his first news conference on Tuesday (28 June) since the country's general election.
+Background: The Spanish Prime Minister, Adolfo Suarez, held his first news conference on Tuesday (28 June) since the country's general election.
 He said he would form a new government within a few days but refused to commit himself to holding fresh elections as soon as a new constitution was drawn up.

 SYNOPSIS: Senor Suarez led the Centre Democratic Union Party, U.C.D. in Spain's general election earlier this month (15 June), the first free elections there for 41 years.
 Senor Suarez said the new government would be drawn exclusively from the UCD.
 More than 270 deputies and senators from the U.C.D. signed an agreement on Tuesday, setting up a parliamentary group and undertaking to form a single political party eventually.
 The Centre Democratic Union is a coalition of 15 parties.
 Senor Suarez said the government would take a centre-left political line, introducing deep economic and social changes without creating chaos in Spain.
 Measures would be taken before the summer holidays to bolster the sagging Spanish economy, he added, and the Government would put into practice the policies for which it was elected.